formidablejs/formidablejs.org/docs/frontend.md

 # Frontend Development

-> Note: you don't need to install Inertia to build fullstack application.
+> Note: you don't need to install Inertia to build a fullstack application.
 You can use Imba [views](/docs/views), just make sure you create your project with the `--web` flag.

 Formidable provides an Inertia Adapter through [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).